-Figure 5-27.
-LA-ispPAC-POWR1014/A JTAG Interconnection Configuration Diagram
+Figure 27. ispPAC-POWR1014/A JTAG Interconnection Configuration Diagram

-Programming LA-ispPAC-POWR1014/A: Alternate Method
+Programming ispPAC-POWR1014/A: Alternate Method

-Some applications require that the LA-ispPAC-POWR1014/A be programmed before turning the power on to the entire circuit board.
-To meet such application needs, the LA-ispPAC-POWR1014/A provides an alternate programming method which enables the programming of the LA-ispPAC-POWR1014/A device through the JTAG chain with a separate power supply applied just to the programming section of the LA-ispPAC-POWR1014/A device with the main power supply of the board turned off.
+Some applications require that the ispPAC-POWR1014/A be programmed before turning the power on to the entire circuit board.
+To meet such application needs, the ispPAC-POWR1014/A provides an alternate programming method which enables the programming of the ispPAC-POWR1014/A device through the JTAG chain with a separate power supply applied just to the programming section of the ispPAC-POWR1014/A device with the main power supply of the board turned off.

-Three special purpose pins, APS, ATDI and TDISEL, enable programming of the un-programmed LA-ispPAC-POWR1014/A under such circumstances.
-The APS pin powers just the programming circuitry of the LA-ispPAC-POWR1014/A device.
-The ATDI pin provides an alternate connection to the JTAG header while bypassing all the un-powered devices in the JTAG chain.
+Three special purpose pins, APS, ATDI and TDISEL, enable programming of the unprogrammed ispPAC-POWR1014/A under such circumstances.
+The APS pin provides power to the programming circuitry of the ispPAC-POWR1014/A device (when VCCD and VCCA are unpowered).
+The VCCJ pin must be powered to enable the JTAG port.
+The ATDI pin provides an alternate connection to the JTAG header while bypassing all the unpowered devices in the JTAG chain.
 TDISEL pin enables switching between the ATDI and the standard JTAG signal TDI.
 When the internally pulled-up TDISEL = 1, standard TDI pin is enabled and when the TDISEL = 0, ATDI is enabled.

-In order to use this feature the JTAG signals of the LA-ispPAC-POWR1014/A are connected to the header as shown in Figure 5-28.
-Note: The LA-ispPAC-POWR1014/A should be the last device in the JTAG chain.
+In order to use this feature the JTAG signals of the ispPAC-POWR1014/A are connected to the header as shown in Figure 28.
+Note: The ispPAC-POWR1014/A should be the last device in the JTAG chain.